-The Bristol Stool Form Scale (BSFS), also known as the Bristol stool scale or Bristol stool chart, is a medical tool that can help classify stools into seven groups.
-Characterizing the stool based on its consistency can help identify if it is a healthy bowel movement.
+The Bristol Stool Form Scale (BSFS), or Bristol stool scale, is a tool that can help classify stools into seven groups.

 The bowel is the part of the digestive system that allows people to absorb nutrients from food and expel the waste that the body cannot use.
 If feces pass too quickly or too slowly, it may indicate a problem with the bowels.